 Quality Confidence Score

-The Quality Confidence Score (QCS) is a fundamentally new approach to Quality Management that enables organizations to recognize and address quality issues for all translations in real-time.
+The Quality Confidence Score (QCS) is a fundamentally new approach to Quality Management that enables organizations to recognize and address quality issues for all translations.

 QCS is a prediction of translation quality outcomes in Smartling.
 It is a 1-100 score that indicates the likelihood that a translation is of “professional quality” if it were to be manually evaluated by a human linguist.